MicrosoftDocs/power-platform/power-platform/power-fx/overview.md

 ### Not object-oriented

 Excel isn't object-oriented, and neither is Power Fx.
 For example, in some languages, the length of a string is expressed as a property of the string, such as `"Hello World".length` in JavaScript.
-Excel and Power Fx<!--note from editor: Edit okay?--> instead express this in terms of a function, as `Len( "Hello World" )`.
+Excel and Power Fx instead express this in terms of a function, as `Len( "Hello World" )`.

 Components with properties and methods are object-oriented and Power Fx easily works with them.
 But where possible, we prefer a functional approach.

 ### Extensible

-Makers can create their components and functions by using Power Fx itself.<!--note from editor: Edit okay?--> Developers can create their components and functions by writing JavaScript.
+Makers can create their components and functions by using Power Fx itself.
+Developers can create their components and functions by writing JavaScript.

 ### Developer friendly

 Although makers are our primary target, we try to be developer-friendly wherever possible.
 If it doesn't conflict with the design principles described previously, we do things in a way that a developer will appreciate.
-For example, Excel has no capability for adding<!--note from editor: Suggested.--> comments, so we use C-like line and inline comments.
+For example, Excel has no capability for adding comments, so we use C-like line and inline comments.

 ### Language evolution